JujuAdams/Vinyl/docs/5.0/Knobs.md

 Knobs must be set up in the [configuration file](Config-File).
 Any numerical property - so **not** a boolean and **not** a string - can be adjusted using a knob.
 Knobs must first be defined in the `knobs: {}` struct in the configuration file before trying to set them up for other components.

-A knob can be hooked up to a property in one of two ways.
-You can mix
+A knob can be hooked up to a property in one of two ways: direct syntax and array syntax.

 ### `@knob`